Criminology - your questions answered

 As a BSc (Hons) Criminology student, you’ll be based on the Derby Campus at One Friar Gate Square.
 Offering the perfect environment for innovative and engaging teaching, it includes well-resourced lecture theatres, seminar rooms and social learning spaces.

-You’ll be able to gain practical experience of investigative processes using our first-rate facilities such as a replica crown court and police interview suites.
+You’ll be able to gain practical experience of investigative processes using our first-rate facilities such as a replica crown court and custody suite.

-Because you’ll be working alongside students taking courses in subjects such as law, sociology and policing, there are many opportunities to share knowledge, expertise and experience.
+Because you’ll be working alongside students taking courses in subjects such as law, sociology, international relations and policing, there are many opportunities to share knowledge, expertise and experience.

 Study overseas